nwjs/website/README.md

 ### To run this site locally:

+1. You will need [Node](http://nodejs.org) installed to run this locally.
-1. Fork this repo
+2. Fork this repo
-2. Clone your forked version down
+3. Clone down your forked version
-3. Go to the dev branch
+4. Go to the dev branch
-4. `npm install`
-5. `node server.js`
+5. Run `node server.js` or double-click `server.bat` if on Windows
-6. Open [localhost:8000](http://localhost:8000) in a browser

-You will need [Node & NPM](http://nodejs.org) installed to run this locally.